joric/io_scene_b3d/README.md

 * Mind that animation is not yet implemented.
 Working on it!
 * Nodes use original quaternion rotation that affects user interface.
 Maybe convert them into euler angles.
-* Sometimes there are files with objects that were joined together in a single mesh (see raw json data).
+* Sometimes b3d files contain objects that were joined together in a single mesh (that's not my fault, see raw json data).
-I'm effectively splitting objects with multiple meshes into separate objects (better than assigning different materials to individual faces) but I can't split large meshes that use the same material.
+I'm splitting objects with multiple meshes into separate objects (better than assigning different materials to individual faces) but I can't effectively split large meshes that use the same material.
 Maybe try proixmity-based clasterisation.

 ### Export

-* Exported files sometimes contain animation keys that go outside the animation.
+* Exported files (script by Diego 'GaNDaLDF' Parisi) sometimes contain animation keys that go outside the animation.
 Assimp doesn't import them so I've added an extra frame, just to be safe.
 It's better to recalculate the animation using existing keys.
 UPDATE: could not reproduce, reverted.
 Will double check later.